 As well as the three-time winner See You Then, the wins of Punjabi (2009) and Binocular (2010) have since been added to by Buveur d’Air who was victorious in both 2017 and 2018.

 Buveur d’Air is owned by J.P.
 McManus, who now has eight wins in the race thanks to the 2019 win of Espoir d’Allen.

 Ruby Walsh is the leading Champion Hurdle jockey despite having ridden none of the McManus or Henderson horses.

 The most successful Champion Hurdle trainer in recent times is Nicky Henderson, who has won it seven times, with: See You Then (1985, 1986, 1987), Punjabi (2009), Binocular (2010), and Buveur D'Air (2017, 2018)

-The most successful Champion Hurdle jockey in recent times is Ruby Walsh, who has won it four times, with: Hurricane Fly (2011, 2013), Faugheen (2015), and Annie Power (2016) and Buveur d'Air (2017, 2018).
+The most successful Champion Hurdle jockey in recent times is Ruby Walsh, who has won it four times, with: Hurricane Fly (2011, 2013), Faugheen (2015), Annie Power (2016) and Buveur d'Air (2017, 2018).